lvgl/lvgl/README.md

 ### Contributing
 To ask questions please use the [Forum](https://forum.littlevgl.com).
-FOr development related things (bug reports, feature suggestions) use [GitHub's Issue tracker](https://github.com/littlevgl/lvgl/issues).
+For development related things (bug reports, feature suggestions) use [GitHub's Issue tracker](https://github.com/littlevgl/lvgl/issues).
 You can contribute in several ways:
 - **Answer other's question** in the Forum
 - **Report and/or fix bugs** using the issue tracker and in Pull-request